FOUNDER & EDITOR-IN-CHIEF

 In 2020, Jen founded the Journal of Expressive Writing in order to provide a place for sharing expressive writing, believing that we need this space on a fundamental, human level and that whatever we are feeling is a link to what others are feeling across the planet at any given moment.

-For the past 25 years, Jen has dedicated her professional life toward working for the betterment of society.
-For 17 years, Jen worked at Education Development Center (EDC)—a global non-profit working to improve education, health, and economic opportunities worldwide—in a variety of technology, research, writing, and leadership roles for projects that focused on health and human development, special education, online professional development, literacy, bullying-prevention, urban education, science, assistive technology, and inclusive schooling practices.
+For 17 years prior, Jen worked at Education Development Center (EDC)—a global non-profit working to improve education, health, and economic opportunities worldwide—in a variety of technology, research, writing, and leadership roles for projects that focused on health and human development, online professional development, literacy, bullying-prevention, special education, urban education, science, assistive technology, and inclusive schooling practices.

 Jen is a graduate of Boston University (B.S.) and Columbia University (M.A., M.Ed).
-She is a Certified Journal to the Self (JTTS) Instructor and holds certificates in Wholebeing Positive Psychology, Transformative Language Arts Foundations, Distance Education, and Herbal Studies.
-She is also passionate about spreading gratitude.
-She co-created The World's Very First Gratitude Parade, helped establish Gratitude Day in the City of Cambridge, MA, and regularly spreads gratitude through her Gratitude Jar project.
-In addition, Jen currently serves on the Board of Mass Poetry.
+She is a Certified Instructor in Journal to the Self (JTTS) and Guided Autobiography (GAB) and holds certificates in Wholebeing Positive Psychology, Transformative Language Arts Foundations, Distance Education, and Herbal Studies.
+Jen is also passionate about spreading gratitude.
+She co-created The World's Very First Gratitude Parade, helped establish Gratitude Day in the City of Cambridge, MA, and has been regularly spreading gratitude through her Gratitude Jar project since 2014.

-Her writing and poetry is published widely in numerous refereed journals, literary publications, and anthologies.
+Jen's writing, research and poetry have been published widely in numerous refereed journals, literary publications, and anthologies.
+But mostly, she loves uplifting others' voices.

 • • •